quicwg/base-drafts/draft-ietf-quic-transport.md

 defined in this document is possible, the Frame Type field for these frames are encoded on a single octet.
 For instance, though 0x4007 is a legitimate two-octet encoding for a variable-length integer with a value of 7, PING frames are always encoded as a single octet with the value 0x07.
+An endpoint MUST treat the receipt of a frame type that uses a longer encoding than necessary as a connection error of type PROTOCOL_VIOLATION.

 ## Extension Frames